Rong830/resume-academic.github.io/content/_index.md

           description: |2-
               Neosinocalamus growth prediction using image data

-              The aim of this study was to analyze the connection between growth and development of Neosinocalamus affinis with the cells' structure and components at the molecular level.
-The leaves from Neosinocalamus affinis were collected and processed.
-K-means clustering was applied to the mean size and number of each phytolith from different positions of leaves from different ages.
-The study discovered the correlation between the size and numbers of phytolith and the growth of the affinis, which could be used to predict the age and living environment of plants sample collected from fossil.
+              Responsibilities:

+              * Analyzed the growth and development of Neosinocalamus affinis using image data.

+              * Collected and processed leaves from Neosinocalamus affinis.

+              * Applied K-means clustering to analyze the correlation between the size, number, and positions of phytoliths and the growth of Neosinocalamus affinis.

+              * Identified the connection between the cells' structure and components at the molecular level and the growth of Neosinocalamus affinis.
     design:
       columns: '2'
   # - block: collection